America Faces Increase in Babies Born Addicted to Drugs

 800-785-0495

-Opioid abuse affects millions of Americans, and is responsible for more than six out of every ten drug overdose deaths in the U.S. However, these numbers do not reflect the number of infants who come out of the womb struggling with an opioid dependence.
-The nation’s ongoing opioid epidemic is contributing to an increase in babies born addicted to drugs, due to being exposed to them in utero — a serious condition known as neonatal abstinence syndrome.
+Opioid abuse affects millions of Americans and is responsible for more than six out of every ten drug overdose deaths in the U.S. However, these numbers do not reflect the number of infants who are born struggling with opioid dependence.
+The nation’s ongoing opioid epidemic contributes to an increase in drug addicted babies, due to being exposed to substances in utero — a serious condition known as neonatal abstinence syndrome.
+Learn more about the substances most often linked to severe dependence in our Guide to treatment & recovery.

-The incidence of neonatal abstinence syndrome in the U.S. has increased substantially by 383 percent from 2000 to 2012, and affects roughly six out of every 1,000 hospital births.
-Some states have higher rates of neonatal abstinence syndrome than others, such as West Virginia, in which roughly 33.4 of every 1,000 infants are born physically dependent on opioids.
-These numbers are continuing to climb, and driving the expansion of addiction treatment for pregnant women among U.S. healthcare systems.
+The incidence of neonatal abstinence syndrome in the U.S. increased substantially by 383% from 2000 to 2012, and affects roughly six out of every 1,000 hospital births.
+Some states have higher rates of neonatal abstinence syndrome than others.
+For example, in West Virginia, roughly 33.4 of every 1,000 infants are born physically dependent on opioids.
+These numbers are continuing to climb, and driving the expansion of addiction treatment for pregnant women in the U.S. healthcare system.

 Here’s a closer look at neonatal abstinence syndrome, along with available addiction treatments that can help both pregnant women and infants who suffer from opioid dependency.